kozmoai/github-tag-action/README.md

 - Add this action to your repo
 - Commit some changes
-- Either push to master or open a PR
+- Either push to main or open a PR
 - On push (or merge), the action will:
   - Get latest tag
   - Bump tag with minor version unless any commit message contains `#major` or `#patch`
   - Pushes tag to github
-  - If triggered on your repo's default branch (`master` or `main` if unchanged), the bump version will be a release tag.
+  - If triggered on your repo's default branch (`main` or `master` if unchanged), the bump version will be a release tag.
   - If triggered on any other branch, a prerelease will be generated, depending on the bump, starting with `*-<PRERELEASE_SUFFIX>.1`, `*-<PRERELEASE_SUFFIX>.2`, ...

 ### Credits